Oli-26/Thesis/README.md

 run NaiveBayes.py

 Makes sure that the datafile is in the same folder, and that the name of the file address is correct in NaiveBayes.py.

+(The verbose variable can be turned off or on for more or less information)